mhermannn/angularKiosk/README.md

 - **Role-Based Access Control**: Restricts certain features based on user roles.
 - **Validation & Error Handling**: Ensures data integrity and user guidance.
 - **Responsive Design**: Provides a seamless experience across different devices.
+- **Modals for Interaction**:  Used for adding, editing, and selecting meals for deletion, improving usability by keeping users on the same page.

 ## Walkthrough with Images